 Human Development and Family Science is the scientific study of individuals and families that focuses on the development of humans through the entire lifespan, and across cross-cultural contexts.
 It involves social, physical, emotional, and behavioral development, as well as family dynamics and relationships in other social contexts, such as schools, workplaces and faith communities.
 Falk’s HDFS programs draw from psychology, sociology and education.

-The 124 credit B.S. degree program in human development and family science provides students with a broad foundation covering a range of issues focusing on the healthy development of children and families.
-In addition to liberal arts courses, students are expected to complete 15 credits of Program Requirements and 18-24 credits in a specialty track (decided on in the second semester of the sophomore year).
-Each track prepares students to work in specific settings.
+The 124 credit B.S. degree program in Human Development and Family Science provides students with a broad foundation covering a range of issues focusing on the healthy development of children and families.
 For a comprehensive degree description, please visit the course catalog.